 ACF Fiorentina

-ACF Fiorentina (ACF stands for Associazione Calcistica Fiorentina, or Fiorentina Football Association in English) has over the years established itself as one of the most well-known Italian football teams even that it belongs to only a midsize city, Florence.
-In the beginning of 2000s Fiorentina faced an economical crises and after bankruptcy ceased to exist.
-Since when the club have been founded again.
+ACF Fiorentina (ACF stands for Associazione Calcistica Fiorentina, or Fiorentina Football Association in English) has over the years established itself as one of the most well-known Italian football teams even though it belongs to only a midsize city, Florence.
+In the early 2000s Fiorentina faced an economic crisis and after bankruptcy ceased to exist.
+Since when, the club have been founded again.

 Basic facts